CDCgov/tostadas/docs/user-guide/submission_guide.md

 TOSTADAS can chunk large datasets into smaller groups to submit to NCBI's servers using the `--batch_size` flag.
 If you have a metadata Excel file with 200 samples, you can submit them in batches of 50 by adding `--batch_size 50` to your command.
 This groups 50 samples at a time into one submission file for each data repository.
 NCBI much prefers this over submitting samples one-at-a-time.

+!!! tip
-We **highly** recommend you submit using batches!!!
+    We **highly** recommend you submit using batches.
 We suggest 50 as a maximum batch size.

 Another example: the `--dry_run` flag (which prepares files for submission but doesn't upload to the server) defaults to `true` for the test profile and `false` otherwise, but you can override it by specifying `--dry_run <true|false>` on the command line.